Squirrel Flower

 Squirrel Flower (born August 11, 1996) is the stage name of American musician Ella O'Connor Williams.

 Early life

 Williams grew up in Arlington, Massachusetts.
 When Williams was a child, she gave herself the nickname Squirrel Flower.
 In 2014, she moved to Iowa to attend Grinnell College.
+She graduated from Grinnell in 2018, earning a bachelor's degree with a dual major in studio art and gender, women’s and sexuality studies.